nextstrain/norovirus/README.md

+# nextstrain.org/norovirus - WIP

+This repository contains workflows for the analysis of Norovirus data:

+- [`ingest/`](./ingest) - Download data from GenBank, clean and curate it, append Genomic Detective result columns, and upload it to S3

+The `phylogenetic` and `nextclade` workflows are still being refactored from the original https://github.com/blab/norovirus repository

 # Phylogenetic Modeling Analysis of Norovirus Reveals Varying Genotype and Gene Adaptive Mutation Rates

 Allison Li, John Huddleston, Katie Kistler, Trevor Bedford